 I often see young parents in public places dealing with tantrums and my heart goes out to them.
-What I wish I would have known when I was a young parent is that everyone that has a child knows that all kids throw tantrums.
+What I wish I had known when I was a young parent is that everyone who has a child knows that all kids throw tantrums.

 But what this means is that if your child throws a tantrum in the middle of the supermarket, or like my son at birthday parties, just focus on making sure your child is safe, focus on the lesson, and the strategy by reminding your child about the commitment to react differently.

 As for me, right after my son Oliver had lost that last game, he seemed to be ready to throw his tantrum.
 But I was determined that was going to be his last.

 Right after announcing the winner, which was not him, he seemed to be in total shock, disbelief, and, confusion.
 But we had already discussed why it was important to acknowledge other children’s feelings and we had already made a commitment to react differently.

 When he came running to me for comfort because of the injustice that had been done to him, I looked him in the eyes and reminded him, Do you remember what we talked about when our friends win?